The above image (courtesy of The Seattle Times) is a view of where the St. Vincent de Paul Salvage Bureau was located at

 As a way of getting started to learn more about St. Vincent de Paul and its beginnings here in Seattle, listen to a very special 30-minute podcast here done by our Communications Director Jim McFarland.
 Itis loaded with facts, figures, key dates and more.
 We hope you enjoy this special podcast!

-St. Vincent de Paul (SVdP), one of the oldest and most respected non-profit charities in Western Washington, is celebrating 100 years of service starting in late January 2020.
+St. Vincent de Paul (SVdP), one of the oldest and most respected non-profit charities in Western Washington, is celebrating 100 years of service throughout all of 2020.

 The organization got its start in the Wallingford neighborhood when a young man from Chicago, Charles Albert, formed a St. Vincent de Paul neighborhood volunteer group at St. Benedict Catholic Church on January 26, 1920.
 SVdP is still very active in the St. Benedict Parish and has volunteer groups at over 50 locations in King County.